NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Hunting Spider.md

   - name: ""

   - name: "Web Sense"
-    desc: "  The hunting spider has imprecise tremorsense to detect the vibrations of creatures touching its web.\nTremorsense allows a monster to feel the vibrations through a solid surface caused by movement.
+    desc: "  The hunting spider has imprecise tremorsense to detect the vibrations of creatures touching its web.\n* * *\n\nTremorsense allows a monster to feel the vibrations through a solid surface caused by movement.
 It is an imprecise sense with a limited range (listed in the ability).
 Tremorsense functions only if the monster is on the same surface as the subject, and only if the subject is moving along (or burrowing through) the surface."

 abilities_mid:
   - name: ""
   - name: "Spring Upon Prey"
-    desc: "`pf2:r` (attack) **Requirements** Initiative has not yet been rolled.\n**Trigger** A creature touches the hunting spider's web while the spider is on it.\n**Effect** The hunting spider automatically notices the creature and Strides, Climbs, or Descends on a Web before it rolls initiative."
+    desc: "`pf2:r` (attack) **Requirements** Initiative has not yet been rolled.\n\n**Trigger** A creature touches the hunting spider's web while the spider is on it.\n* * *\n\n**Effect** The hunting spider automatically notices the creature and Strides, Climbs, or Descends on a Web before it rolls initiative."

 attacks:
   - name: ""